Lightning Sensor Technology

-Utilizing a high sensitivity, low noise wide-band receiver, state-of-the-art digital filters and equalizers, along with precision GPS time reference, the sensor is able to characterize and categorize the lightning stroke.
-Once identified, the LPS-200 initiates a TCP/IP message to the Central Analyser Processor (CAPTM) where the precise lightning location is calculated.
+Utilizing a high sensitivity, low noise wide-band receiver, state-of-the-art digital filters and equalizers, along with precision GPS time reference, the sensor is able to characterize and categorize each lightning stroke.

-The LPS can be installed on existing structures, towers, and buildings where access to electric power and communications is readily at hand.
-TOA also offers remote site installation utilizing solar power.
-The LPS is also extremely adaptable in terms of communications; its design allows it to transmit data by telephone, network, internet, or radio as is deemed best suited to the requirement.
+The LPS can be installed on existing structures where access is available for both electric power and communications; remote site installation utilizing solar power is also available.
+The LPS is extremely adaptable in terms of communications — its design allows data transmission via phone, network, internet, or radio depending on situational requirements.

-An on-board processor handles communications and monitors the over-all operation of the sensor.
-It keeps track of the timing system.
+An onboard processor handles communications, monitors the overall operation of the sensor, and keeps track of the timing system.
 The sensor is designed for remote configuration of the hardware.
-This is accomplished using Field Programmable Gate Array (FPGA) technology.
-This allows remote configuration of the hardware using bit patterns.
+This is accomplished using Field Programmable Gate Array technology, allowing remote configuration of the hardware using bit patterns.
 Upgrades can be performed without visiting the site.

 The sensor is also designed for remote configuration of the software.
-Software is downloadable over the communications link.
-The programs are stored in non-volatile memory on the board.
+Software is downloadable over the communications link, and the programs are stored in non-volatile memory on the board.
 It is not affected by power glitches, losses, or outages.

 Cloud Lightning Detection

-Cloud lightning generates much higher short-term energy at higher frequencies than cloud-ground strokes, which the sensor identifies.
+Cloud lightning generates much higher short-term energy at higher frequencies than cloud-to-ground strokes, which the sensor identifies.
 The precise timing of a cloud pulse of a certain magnitude will allow the accurate location of that pulse using time-of-arrival mathematics.
-Due to their very high sensitivity, LPS sensors have no problem detecting cloud stroke signatures; because of the comparatively weaker peak voltages received at the antenna and the effects of propagation delays over longer distances, signal strength thresholds will also be lower than for ground strokes.

-The sensor supports various communications methods.
-It has an on-board 10-Base-T network controller that allows TPC/IP communications over a network.
-There is also a standard serial communication circuit for modem or satellite communications.
+The LPS sensor supports various modern communications methods and is capable of operating through an on-board 10-Base-T network controller, as well as a standard serial communication circuit for modem or satellite communications.

-The LPS has two antennas; the first is an active GPS antenna used for the timing reference.
-The second is used for stroke detection and is typically ~ 1 meter in length, with the precise length determined by network performance requirements.
-Both antennas are small and light weight, have a small wind resistance, and are easily mounted on existing structures without requirements of extensive civil works.
-They are designed for easy maintenance; and since there are no sensitive electronics mounted outdoors, site selection is simplified and reliability enhanced.
+The LPS has two antennas; an active GPS antenna used for timing reference and a stroke detection antenna.
+Both antennas have a small footprint — and therefore low wind resistance — and are easily mounted on existing structures.
+They are designed for easy maintenance, and since there are no sensitive electronics mounted outdoors, site selection is simplified and reliability enhanced.